Treat yo’ self and turn your bedroom into a retreat with these simple tweaks. Great for guest rooms too!

 6. Keep it cool.

-I’m always surprised at how cold hotel rooms feel when you first check in.
+I’m always surprised at how cold my hotel room feels when I first check in.
 The first thing I always do is find the air conditioning that’s blasting icy air at me and calm it down a bit.
 It seems to me like a waste of money on air conditioning, but I really think it’s a strategic move on their part.
 Hotels know that most people sleep better when the air is cool.

 Consider ways you can cool down your bedroom even more than the rest of your house.
 That may mean insulated window coverings to keep the sun and warmth from coming in the windows.
 Or you could leave a window open if it’s safe.
-Or just crank up the air conditioning a little more at night before bed.
+Another great option is to just crank up the air conditioning a little more at the end of the day before bed.

 When your bedroom is clean, cool and inviting, you feel at home and relaxed.
 And hopefully you’ll sleep a little better too!